Division of Systems Biomedicine and Pharmacology

-The aim of the cluster Systems Pharmacology lies in the development of personalised medicine strategies, and development of new systems-based approaches in translational and clinical pharmacology.
+The aim of the division of Systems Biomedicine and Pharmacology lies in the development of personalised medicine strategies, and development of new systems-based approaches in translational and clinical pharmacology.

-This calls for a thorough understanding of diseases, at the system-level, and aimed at predicting the modulation of disease networks by drugs in cells, organs, and the body as a whole.
-To achieve this, we gather metabolomics-data from patients and preclinical in-vitro models that are derived from patients. (organ-on-a-chip models using human iPSC derived cells) or in vivo data which we integrate into systems pharmacology modelling.
+This calls for a thorough understanding of diseases, at the system-level, and is aimed at predicting the modulation of disease networks by drugs in cells, organs, and the body as a whole.
+To achieve this, we gather metabolomics data from patients and preclinical in-vitro models that are derived from patients (organ-on-a-chip models using human iPSC derived cells) or in-vivo data which we integrate into systems pharmacology modelling.

 Our new strategies on pharmacology and personalised medicine development, require further clinical collaborations to help us optimizing and validating.
 In the end, to result in concepts of system therapeutics.